elementor/elementor/docs/core/common/assets/js/api/core/ui-states.md

 		export { DirectionMode } from './direction-mode';
 		export { ColorPickingMode } from './color-picking-mode';
 		```
-	  You can have as many indexes as you wish in every hierarchy under `component/ui-states/some/long/path` in order to organize your code, but the requirement is to have a single index file
+	  A component can have as many indexes as needed in every hierarchy under `component/ui-states/some/long/path` in order to organize its code, but the requirement is to have a single index file
 	  at `component/ui-states/index.js` which exports all the UI states.
 Take the **index.js** example above as a scenario:
 	    ```html
 		📦 component